smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 The Java connector for the RifServices middleware is setup in the file: *%CATALINA_HOME%\webapps\rifServices\WEB-INF\classes\RIFServiceStartupProperties.properties*.
 This should be copied to *%CATALINA_HOME%\conf* so it is not overwritten by middleware upgrades.

+If you are running on a laptop and using Postgres you only need to copy the file.

 * If the folder rifServices does not exist; start tomcat and it will be expanded from the war file.
 * The default database is setup as follows: